- What is Agile Scrum Method in context of Mobile App Development?

-One of the perks that come associated with Agile methodology is Faster development and ROI. with the help of Agile, companies are able to start the development process much faster, and are able to take up multiple areas of the process at the same time.
+One of the perks that come associated with Agile software development is Faster development and ROI.
+With the help of Agile, app development companies are able to start the development process much faster, and are able to take up multiple areas of the process at the same time.
 Add this with the ease of testing the app function by function on the go, and you will get an expedited app development timeline.

-Now that you know what agile scrum development methodology stands for and what its benefits are, let us now move on to the factors that you need to consider before you adopt it in your mobile app development branch.
+Now that you know why use Agile methodology and what are the advantages of Scrum, let us now move on to the factors that you need to consider before you adopt Agile development approach in your mobile app development branch.

-Factors that You Should Consider Before Implementing Agile Scrum in Your Mobile App Development Process
+Factors that You Should Consider Before Implementing Agile Development Approach in Your Mobile App Development Process

-Before you even move on with the Agile scrum methodology, you will have to appoint a scrum master who would be overlooking all the development processes and the challenges that the team faces.
-The scrum master will be responsible for gathering requirement from the stakeholders and getting inputs from the end users.
+This is one of the crucial components of Agile scrum development.
+Before you even move on with the Agile methodology steps, you will have to appoint a Scrum master who would be overlooking all the Agile development processes and the challenges that the team faces.
+The Scrum Master will be responsible for gathering requirements from the end-users.
 He will also be responsible for holding the scrum meetings and managing the backlogs.

 The role of a scrum master is a very crucial one when it comes to development using the Agile methodology.
 He would be single handedly responsible for the easy completion of the project.